 While old age has its benefits, living alone as a senior can make day to day life difficult as the loss of physical function becomes increasingly apparent.
 With the way technology has changed the world around us today, it would make sense for us to look into how we can use modern gadgets to help make a senior’s life easier and more enjoyable.

-With the assistance of technology, seniors can retain an improved level of independence.
+With the assistance of technology, like hearing aids, seniors can retain an improved level of independence.
 These products also make for great gifts at birthdays or celebrations.
 So, without further ado, here are eight helpful and simple gadgets for seniors that are living alone.

 Automatic Jar Opener